felixfurtak1/blink-gadget/images/rpi4_special_cable.md

+## Special Cable Requirements for Raspberry Pi 4 / 500 / 5 / 500 / 500+

 Below is the special cable that you need to make for the Raspberry Pi 4 / 400 / 5 / 500 / 500+

 Since the Raspberry Pi Power and OTG port are on the same USB-C Connector, and the Blink Sync Module does not have enough current to power the Pi, the red wire inside the USB-C to USB-A cable must be cut.

+### Cable Splice Method

-An external 5V 3A power supply must be then spliced into the cable in order to power the Pi.
+An external 5V 3A power supply must be spliced into the cable in order to power the Pi.
 There needs to be a common GND between all three devices.

 Try not to cut the data wires in the cable in order to preserve signal integrity.

 Also try to make the splice point as close as possible to the USB-C connector in order to minimise voltage drop across the quite thin wires of the USB-C to Type-A cable.

 ```
                                    CABLE SPLICE METHOD
 ┌──────────────────────────────────────────────────────────────────────────────────────────┐